peterhinch/micropython-nano-gui/DRIVERS.md

 # 7. Writing device drivers

-Device drivers capable of supporting `nanogui` can be extremely simple: see `drivers/sharp/sharp.py` for a minimal example.
-It should be noted that the supplied device drivers are designed purely to support nanogui.
-To conserve RAM they provide no functionality beyond the transfer of an external frame buffer to the device.
-This transfer typically takes a few tens of milliseconds.
-While visually instant, this period constitutes latency between an event occurring and a consequent display update.
-This may be unacceptable in applications such as games.
-In such cases the `FrameBuffer` approach is inappropriate.
-Many driver chips support graphics primitives in hardware; drivers using these capabilities will be faster than those provided here and may often be found using a forum search.
+Device drivers in this repository support `nanogui`.
+If the display hardware is suitable they can also support `microgui` and `micropython-touch` with the addition of a single asynchronous method.
+Drivers are cross platform.
+Drivers supporting a range of display technologies are provided.
+Because `microgui` and `micropython-touch` enable user input, for a responsive user experience a display must be capable of fast refresh.
+This rules out ePaper units unless they offer a good partial update facility.

+A driver comprises a class which is instantiated in the GUI's setup file (`color_setup.py` in the case of `nanogui`).

 ## 7.1 The basics

+The driver class must be subclassed from `framebuf.FrameBuffer`.
+The constructor args vary between drivers but typically include:
+Mandatory:
+* Interface details.
+These should consist of initialised instances such as `Pin` and `SPI` instances.
+* Height and width in pixels.
+Optional:
+* Means of specifying orientation e.g. landscape/portrait, upside-down, reflect.
+* Means of bus-sharing.
+* Hardware-specific options.

-For a driver to support `nanogui` it must be subclassed from `framebuf.FrameBuffer` and provide `height` and `width` bound variables being the display size in pixels.
-This, and a `show` method, are all that is required for monochrome drivers.
-If a monochrome display driver must be "color compatible" - i.e. to run code written for color displays (such as the demo scripts) please read on.
+ The class instance must provide `height` and `width` bound variables being the display size in pixels in the orientation specified to the constructor.

+A `show` method which refreshes the display from the `FrameBuffer` contents is all that is required for monochrome drivers.
+It is recommended that monochrome driver are "color compatible".
+This enables it to run code written for color displays such as the demo scripts which would otherwise fail with an "Incompatible device driver" exception.

 ## 7.2 Color and color compatible drivers